jamespeapen/journals/src/epigenetics/diverse_roles_dna_methylation_mammalian_development_disease.md

+---
+categories: ["epigenetics", "methylation", "intro"]
-May 18, 2022
+date: May 18, 2022
+---

-# The diverse roles of DNA methylation in mammalian development and disease
+# The diverse roles of DNA methylation in mammalian development and disease {.unnumbered}

 > Greenberg MVC, Bourc'his D. The diverse roles of DNA methylation in mammalian
 > development and disease.
 Nat Rev Mol Cell Biol.
 2019 Oct;20(10):590-607. doi: